 This dog fractured its tooth by chewing rocks

-It was so badly traumatized it had to be removed.
+It was so badly traumatized it had to be removed to prevent pain and infection going into the root of this tooth.
 This tooth has 2 deep and strong roots, so it has to be split in half with a high speed drill.

 The tooth just after removal